AP source: Carlos Correa, Giants reach $350M, 13-year deal

 Correa also was a free agent one year ago after leaving the Houston Astros, and he reached a $105.3 million deal with the Minnesota Twins.
 That agreement gave him the right to opt out after one year and $35.1 million to hit the market again.

-And the 28-year-old Correa indeed moved again, this time to a Giants team that recently missed out in its bid to sign free agent Aaron Judge.
+And the 28-year-old Correa indeed moved once more, this time to a Giants team that recently missed out in its bid to sign free agent Aaron Judge.

+Correa’s guarantee will be the fourth-largest in baseball history.
+Mike Trout got a $426.5 million, 12-year contract with the Los Angeles Angels, Mookie Betts has a $365 million, 12-year agreement with the Los Angeles Dodgers and Judge, the new AL home run champ and MVP, is getting $360 million for nine years to remain with the New York Yankees pending a physical.

 Correa was one of the headliners in a stellar group of free agent shortstops that also included Trea Turner, Xander Bogaerts and Dansby Swanson — Swanson is the only one in that group still available.